 Family-owned companies favor salary, while private-equity-backed companies favor LTIs.

 Among companies with $100 million to $500 million in revenue, pay mix for CEOs varies depending on the company ownership type.
 For example, private-equity-backed companies weigh pay towards LTIs more heavily than any other ownership structure, aligning with their investment ethos.
-Private, non-family-owned companies weigh salary most heavily.
+Family-owned companies weigh salary more heavily.

 FIGURE 3: CEO Pay Mix by Ownership Type